bandyopd/PLScure/README.md

 # PLScure

-PLScure (which stands for <ins>**Partly Linear Single-Index cure**</ins> model) is a package that performs semiparametric estimation and inference for right-censored data using the method proposed by Lee et al. (2023+).
+PLScure (which stands for <ins>**Partly Linear Single-Index cure**</ins> models with a nonparametric incidence link function) is a package that performs semiparametric estimation and inference for right-censored data using the method proposed by Lee et al. (2023+).

 # How to import the Functions #
 > install.packages("devtools")<br />